 Portrait from the "Illustrated History of Missouri", 1876.

 The Missouri State Assembly once again takes center stage with another oddly named state representative, Jerubial Gideon Dorman of Henry County.
 A resident of both Kentucky and Illinois prior to his removal to Missouri, Dorman served as Henry County Judge during the early 1860s and in 1872 was elected to represent his adopted home county in the Missouri General Assembly for one term.
 A son of Kentucky farmer Matthew Dorman and his wife, the former Atlanta Barnes, Jerubial Gideon Dorman was born in Bourbon County, Kentucky on July 17, 1818.
-His family removed to the neighboring county of Gallatin soon after his birth, and Dorman is recorded as having attended a "primitive log school house" and also worked upon his father's farm.
+His family removed to the neighboring county of Gallatin soon after his birth, and Dorman is recorded as having attended a "primitive log school house" and also worked on his father's farm.

-The daily drudgery of farm work during his youth eventually proved to be too much for Jerubial, who left the farm and took to the water, working upon river boats for several years.
+The daily drudgery of farm work during his youth eventually proved to be too much for Jerubial, who left the farm and took to the water, working upon riverboats for several years.
 Like so many other young men of the time, Dorman caught the gold rush bug in 1849, and in that year began his journey to California via the water, embarking from Quincy, Illinois.
 He would eventually join a party of fellow "49ers" and went aboard the ship "Galveston", which experienced a spot of trouble when it was caught in a storm in the Carribean Sea.
 The ship wrecked during the storm, and Dorman and his fellow travelers made it safely to a port in Honduras.
-The party would reach California some weeks after the wreck, but Dorman would would reside in California but a short time, returning to his home in Quincy around 1851.
+The party would reach California some weeks after the wreck, but Dorman would reside in California but a short time, returning to his home in Quincy around 1851.

 On April 12, 1852 Dorman married in Quincy to Udolpha F. Miller (1830-1906), with whom he would have seven children: Charles Douglas (1853-1938), William Henry (1855-1941), George Harris (1858-1938), Oscar McClellan (1862-1939), Emma Katherine (1864-1947), Lucy Bell (died in infancy in 1867) and Victoria Olivette (1867-1964).